AminSaboohi/PhoneBookWithMongoDB_2/README.md

 ```

 ### Setting Up the Database
-1. Create a PostgreSQL database for the project.
+1. Create a MongoDB database for the project.
 2. Rename sample_setting.py to local_setting.py.
-3. Follow the instructions in sample_setting.py to configure your database connection settings in local_setting.py. ### Running the Application To start the application, run:
+3. Follow the instructions in sample_setting.py to configure your database connection settings in local_setting.py.

+### Running the Application To start the application, run:

 ```
 python main.py